 The dozen or so stenotype rolls that were found by construction crews probably would have ended up in a dumpster if it wasn't for a curious hero in the building, who recognized the stenotype paper and salvaged them.
 Being a lawyer, he asked a court reporter to transcribe them and what they found was quite interesting.
 These were no ordinary court recordings.
 These were the secret messages sent between two accomplices who were leaking court proceedings to the press and also happened to be secret lovers.

 Edward Roonsby, a court reporter for the Chicago Daily News, and Doris Plover, a circuit court stenotype operator were using stenotype to hide their spying activites, and occassionally a saucy love letter, in plain sight.
 This was the mid 1930s, the heyday of Chicago newspaper journalism, The Chicago Press Club, The Front Page, His Girl Friday, Hildy Johnson, Ben Hecht, Charles MacArthur, Jake Lingle, Dillinger, Capone.
 Reporters would stop at nothing to get the scoop, and it sounds like Edward and Doris had a little bribery scheme going.
-Ed refers to Doris as his "little bird", and his apparent fondness of feathers might even earn him honorary "twitchers" status, or in this case "birder" status. (you'll see what I mean later.)
+Ed refers to Doris as his "little bird", and not just because her name means "a short-billed gregarious wading bird, typically found by water" but his apparent fondness of feathers might even earn him honorary "twitchers" status, or in this case "birder" status. (you'll see what I mean later.)

 Stenotype machines are used by court reporters, aka stenographers, aka stenotype operators to record every word spoken in a court proceeding.
 You may still see them today in courtrooms.
 The court reporter is the person who is often asked to "read that back" when the judge or lawyers need something repeated verbatim.